 If all hair care guidelines are followed meticulously, the hairpiece can last beyond a year.

-There are three ways by which the hairpiece remains on the head while a child is active:
+There are three ways the hairpiece remains on the head while a child is active:

 Q: What is the maximum length of hair available for a hairpiece?